bobchen48/Writeups/Azure Administer Associate (AZ-104)/README.md

 With that quote/mentality in mind, I revisited the TutorialsDojo Practice Question set again and there something clicked: I started recognizing patterns and distraction, and how to pick out the relevant information from the question that the question is asking (while ignoring distraction).

 Despite the confidence boost, my mood still did not align with the exam.
-Strangely enough, that changed when I found myself enjoying The [Pokémon Battle Frontier Theme Song - Full](https://youtu.be/BqA6m7Z0ibk?si=iRaC-xo5yYAwzP0i).
+Funny enough, that changed when I found myself listening and enjoying [Pokémon Battle Frontier Theme Song - Full](https://youtu.be/BqA6m7Z0ibk?si=iRaC-xo5yYAwzP0i).
 It's hard to describe, but it resonated with me in a way that after looping the theme song while studying at least 20 to 50 times on Saturday and Sunday, I woke up Monday thinking to myself "I'm gonna do well today"

 ## Retry ##
 During my second attempt, my approached changed, I stopped looking at distraction and focused on what matters.
 I heavily used MS Learn (with smart searching techniques) to mitigate amount of guessing I did.
 Focusing on only requirement that matters pertaining to the question especially helped during Case Study this attempt when I was down to 5 minutes on the clock and I had to finish a Case Study.
 I was able to comfortably answer 4 out of 5 case study questions because I focused on what matters.